shreyas-a-s/oneclick-website-deployer/README.md

 ```
 OR if you want the simplest way:
 ```
-Just right click the install.sh file and click "Run as a Program" and follow the prompts.
+Go to Releases section.
+Download deployer.zip from latest release.
+Extract it.
+Right click the install.sh file and click "Run as a Program" and follow the prompts.
 ```
 >  NOTE: In some systems, right click menu might not have this option.
 In that case, just double click the file and select "Run in Terminal".